sensu/sensu-docs-legacy/source/docs/0.22/installation-prerequisites.md

 # Installation Prerequisites

-As mentioned earlier in this guide, Sensu's [architecture](architecture) is one of its most compelling features.
+As mentioned earlier in this guide, Sensu's [architecture][1] is one of its most compelling features.
 While this modular design makes it infinitely adaptable to monitor any infrastructure, it also depends on some external services to function: